 Don’t you just hate presales?
-Writing a web design proposal can often be tedious, monotonous and feel like a waste of valuable productive time.
+Writing a web design proposal or website proposal can often be tedious, monotonous and feel like a waste of valuable productive time.
 That’s why we’ve prepared this list, so you can choose your preferred web design proposal template and start winning more business!

-Wouldn’t it be great if you could write a winning web design proposal every time?
+Wouldn’t it be great if you could write a winning website proposal every single time?

-That’s we’ve got lined up in this article.
-We have a few tips and tricks which will guide you step by step to drawing up the most suitable website design proposal for any kind of client.
+That’s what we’ve got lined up for you in this article.
+We have a few tips and tricks which will guide you step by step to drawing up the ideal website proposal for any kind of client.

 Let’s dig right in.